-Level One Trauma Centers and Burn Center Reverified by Prestigious Groups
+Level I Trauma Centers and Burn Center Re-Verified by Prestigious Groups

-Madison, Wisconsin - Following a rigorous review process, University Hospital and American Family Children’s Hospital have been reverified as Level One trauma and burn centers for both adult and pediatric patients by the American College of Surgeons (ACS).
+Madison, Wisconsin - Following a rigorous review process, University Hospital and American Family Children’s Hospital have been re-verified as Level I trauma and burn centers for both adult and pediatric patients by the American College of Surgeons (ACS).
 The ACS process identifies hospitals that have the resources to deliver optimal trauma care with some of the best outcomes in the nation.

-There are nearly 500 ACS requirements for Level One adult trauma verification alone including having a team of 20 medical and surgical trauma care specialists available 24 hours a day; specially-trained staff able to operate a wide array of highly-specialized diagnostic and treatment equipment; 24-hour comprehensive clinical lab services; designated operating room and staff availability 24 hours a day; and public education programs on injury prevention.
+There are nearly 500 ACS requirements for Level I adult trauma verification alone including having a team of 20 medical and surgical trauma care specialists available 24 hours a day; specially trained staff able to operate a wide array of highly-specialized diagnostic and treatment equipment; 24-hour comprehensive clinical lab services; designated operating room and staff availability 24 hours a day; and public education programs on injury prevention.
 Both University Hospital and American Family Children’s Hospital have full-time injury prevention coordinators.

 Jung said the hospital had more than 3030 adult traumas in 2015.
 Most were the result of falls (43 percent) and motor vehicle crashes (27 percent).
 Last year, 807 pediatric traumas were reported.
 Falls made up the majority of pediatric traumas (34 percent) followed by motor vehicle crashes (26 percent) and burns (13 percent).